DevanandGupta/New-Weather-App/README.md

 Weather App provides knowledge about weather conditions for provided location as well as current location.
 It is build using HTML, CSS, and JavaScript.
 It uses API fetch to get the required data.

-site is live at https://devanandgupta.github.io/New-Weather-App/
+site is live at https